i-be-snek/lemmy-util-bot/README.md

     THREADS_TO_IGNORE="mirrored,pinned,nsfw"
     ```

-8. Confirm that all needed environment variables are present in `.env` by running this pythohon test:
+8. Confirm that all vital environment variables are present in `.env` by running this pythohon test:

     ```shell
     poetry shell pytest -k test_check_prod_configs